dd86k/fwod/README.md

 - Colors are planned
 - Mono doesn't like `{string}.ToString()`, using `string.Format("{0}", object)` is prefered.
   - Except for StringBuilder objects.
 (MAGIC)
-- A _Release_ will be made when I reach 5000 tweets.
+- A _Release_ will be made a week after once I reach 5000 tweets.
 - Official "GameServer" planned.
   - Already have one set up, I just wish I could host it elsewhere than on my own network and server.
   - Play the game via SSH or telnet.